 Included in the testing program at Osmond High School are measures of mental ability, interest and achievement.
-The value of these tests is the objective information they provide in regard to your progress and in identifying your strengths and weaknesses.
+They provide information about your progress and assist in identifying your strengths and weaknesses.
 These test results are summarized and may be interpreted to you and your parents in order that a realistic and effective program of courses and activities may be arranged to meet your needs.

-Testing area:
+- Testing area:

 - A. Achievement

 - 1. Measure of Academic Progress (MAP)

+- 2. Nebraska State Assessment (NeSA)

 - B. Career Test

 - 1. Armed Services Vocational Aptitude Battery (ASVAB)

 - 2. Career Planning Program

-- 3. PLAN (Pre-ACT)
+- 3. Pre-ACT

 - C. College Admissions Test (Location)

 - 1. American College Test (ACT) Norfolk, Wayne

 - 2. Scholastic Aptitude Test (SAT) Norfolk, Wayne

 - 3. Preliminary Scholastic Aptitude Test (PSAT) Osmond

 - D. Special Services

 - 1. Psychological and Academic Testing